Actinology –

 - Heliotrope – A kind of plants that turn its flowers and leaves to the sun.
 Formed by Greek helios, plus trepein, “to run”.

-- Heliograph - The description of the earth.
-Formed by helios, plus graphein, "to describe".
+- Heliograph – The description of the sun.
+Formed by helios, plus Greek graphein, “to describe”.

 - Aphelion – The point on the elliptical orbit of a planet (or a comet or other astronomical objects) where it is the farthest from the sun.
 Formed by Greek prefix apo- meaning, “away” or “off” plus helios.